Arnion/ctfn.pro/README.md

 An experienced team of managers and developers, more than 10 years in online education.
 We have a good understanding of how EdTech works and how to make SaaS IT products

 + **Sergei Sadkov** (CEO, founder)
     Made his first educational startup in 2008.
     Winner of contest of ideas for implementation of digital tenge by the National Bank of Kazakhstan.
     Creator of the Crypto SDK YouTube Channel.
 + **Andrei Aniskov** (Web 2 Developer)
     10+ years experience in programming, Fullstack,
     PHP, Yii2, MySQL, JS
 + **Nikita Pivikov** (Web 3 Developer)
-5+ years in programming, Fullstack
+    5+ years in programming, Fullstack,
     Solidity, PHP, JS
 + **Rauana Madiarova** (Product Manager)
-Bachelor of Science in Computer Science, Front-end
+    Bachelor of Science in Computer Science, Front-end React.JS, JS

-React.JS, JS

 ### 🤝 Potential partners:
 + 🔑 Cryptoprojects: